PabloMansanet/HierophantMod/mechanics.md

    * When you exhaust a doubloon, draw an additional card.
    * Enhanced: Innate.

+## Charity (cost 1 power uncommon)
+   * Gilded
+   * When you play a Doubloon, gain 4 (6) piety.

 ## Cursed Gold (cost 0 power uncommon)
    * Gilded
    * At the end of your turn, move 1 (2) doubloon from the exhaust pile to the discard pile.

 ## Auric Form (cost 3(2) power rare) DONE
-   * At the beginning of your turn, lose 10% of your gold and gain that much block.
+   * At the beginning of your turn, lose 5% of your gold and gain that much block.

 ## Phylactery (cost 5 power rare).